xandrasings/FASTA-project/documentation/README.md

 ## On our Hidden Coding Features

+- We wrote our own function to filter the contents of a vector.
+- We thought about writing our own sort method.
+- We wrote custom argument parsing code.
+- We overrode the various comparison operators for each of our custom objects.

 ## A Singular Graphique, Representing the Organization of our Code

 ## Proof that our Moste Excellente Program shall Run

+See attached output examples.

 ## The Code for the Projekt